The-Notebookinator/notebookinator/entries.typ

 #import "./utils.typ"
 #import "./themes/themes.typ"

-/// Generic entry creation function
+/// Generic entry creation function.
 ///
 /// - entry_type (string): The type of entry.
 Takes either "frontmatter", "body", or "appendix"
 /// - title (string): The title of the entry
 /// - type (string): The type of entry.
 The possible values for this are decided by the theme.
-#let push_entry(
+#let create_entry(
   entry_type: none, title: "", type: none, start_date: none, end_date: none, body,
 ) = {
   let (state, entry_label) = if entry_type == "frontmatter" {